For an authentic look when installing faux beams, it's all in the details.

 We wanted to share them with you because of a very specific trick Chris and Natalie employed - blending their new beams into the existing crown molding.

 Check it out in the pictures: Where some of the beams hit the wall, they merge perfectly with the molding; as if the beams existed first, and the molding was installed afterward.

 That little detail makes the beams even more realistic.

 This trick works because homes that feature real exposed beams have that wood in place for structural, rather than decorative, purposes.

 The beams are quite literally holding up the ceiling.
 Therefore, homeowners were forced to design around them; and in many historic homes you'll find crown molding cut and blended around them.

 Chris and Natalie went the opposite route to get the same effect.
 During installation, they cut the beams to shape to merge seamlessly with the molding.
-For tips on how to achieve this look, read our install instruction on scribing a beam.
+To achieve this look you will need to use a technique called scribing.

 Doing this is possible because our beams are molded from durable polyurethane foam; which can be cut to shape and size with nothing more than a regular wood saw.

 In addition to perfectly recreating the texture and look of old wooden beams, the ability to trim them to size so precisely makes tricks like the one Chris and Natalie employed possible.